Dmitriy-Ponomarenko/meta-algoritmic-programming-theory/README.md

 - Dynamically switches between DFS and BFS when thresholds are exceeded.
 - Ensures a balance between execution time and memory usage.

-This makes SRA suitable for heterogeneous graph structures, including sparse, dense, linear, and tree-like graphs.
+This makes SRA suitable for graphs with different structures, including sparse, dense, linear, and tree-like graphs.

 ## Motivation